JeffOstrom/BurgerApp/README.md

 Synopsis
 -------------------------------------------------------------------------------------

 - BurgerApp!
-Lets user customize burgers they would like prepare and devour!
+Lets users customize burgers they would like prepare and devour!

-- Enter burger information and click submit.
+- Enter burger information and click "submit".
 Once clicked the custom burger will display on the left panel waiting area.

 - Hungry!?
 Go ahead and proceed with the next step and click devour it!
 This will then shift the burger to the right panel once complete.